 - Choose school over professors.
 Better schools invariably have a good supply of sufficiently good profs, might not be a top prof but still it will give a lot of options if you want to switch specialization/prof etc..

-- Also the top profs in mediocre schools are grumpy and unhappy.
-They are hard to work with which makes it all the more difficult for you.
+- Also the top profs in mediocre schools are usually grumpy and unhappy that they do not have access to a better talent pool .
+Which makes them hard to work with, which in turn makes it all the more difficult for you.
 This happened a lot in the lab I was working in.

-- I usually tend to work better when the environment is competitive( in a healthy way) and the subject is challenging and deep.
-If the task is easy I tend to slack off and perform worse.
+- I usually tend to work better when the environment is competitive( in a healthy way), and the subject is challenging and deep.
+If the task is easy/boring I tend to slack off and perform worse.
 I did not feel excited at the prospect of working in the lab I was involved in.

 Other references related to grad education –